LEA Preparation for 2016–2017 Preliminary IDEA-B LEA MOE Compliance Reviews

 To help LEAs ensure they are prepared to respond within the required five business days, TEA encourages LEAs to begin reviewing and compiling any documentation planned to be submitted to TEA when the Exceptions/Adjustments Workbook becomes available.

 The following federal statutory exceptions and/or adjustment to fiscal effort considerations are allowable:

 - The voluntary departure, by retirement or otherwise, or departure for just cause, of special education or related services personnel

 - A decrease in the enrollment of children with disabilities

-- The termination of the obligation of the agency, consistent with this part, to provide a program of special education to a particular child with a disability that is an exceptionally costly program, as determined by TEA, because the child has left the jurisdiction of the agency; has reached the age at which the obligation of the agency to provide FAPE to the child has terminated; or no longer needs the program of special education.
+- The termination of the obligation of the agency, consistent with IDEA-B, to provide a program of special education to a particular child with a disability that is an exceptionally costly program, as determined by TEA, because the child has left the jurisdiction of the agency; has reached the age at which the obligation of the agency to provide FAPE to the child has terminated; or no longer needs the program of special education.

 - The termination of costly expenditures for long-term purchases, such as the acquisition of equipment or the construction of school facilities

 - The assumption of cost by the high cost fund operated by TEA under Title 34 of the Code of Federal Regulations (CFR) 300.704(c)

 - The adjustment to fiscal effort provision under 34 CFR 300.205

 For more detailed information on allowable exceptions and considerations, please refer to the IDEA-B LEA MOE Guidance Handbook, posted on the IDEA-B LEA MOE page of the TEA website.